Online Graph Coloring for $k$-Colorable Graphs: Online Coloring for -Colorable Graphs

-In \autoref{sec:k4-prelim}, we first show the preliminaries that are required for the proof.
-In \autoref{sec:k4-no-dense} and \autoref{sec:k4-no-dense-analysis}, we present an algorithm for the no-dense property case.
-In \autoref{sec:k4-dense} and \autoref{sec:k4-dense-alg}, we introduce the Common \& Simplify technique and finally present a deterministic online algorithm that colors any 4-colorable graph with $\widetilde{O}(n^{14/17})$ colors.
+In \autoref{subsec:k4-cand}, we introduce the ``monochromatic candidates problem'' which is used as a tool in the proof.
+In \autoref{subsec:k4-nodense} and \autoref{subsec:k4-nodense-proof}, we present an algorithm for the no-dense property case.
+In \autoref{subsec:k4-dense}, we introduce the Common \& Simplify technique and finally present a deterministic online algorithm that colors any 4-colorable graph with $\widetilde{O}(n^{14/17})$ colors.